soeirosantos/envoy-k8s-traffic-splitting/README.md

 $ kubectl apply -f envoy.yaml
 ```

-This yaml file contains the Envoy configuration deployed as a ConfigMap, the
+This yaml file contains the Envoy configuration deployed as a `ConfigMap`, the
-deployment responsible to deploy the Envoy pod and a `ClusterIP` service to
+deployment controller responsible to deploy the Envoy pod and a `ClusterIP` service to
 expose the Envoy pod to other applications deployed to the same cluster.
 (Notice
-that there is no restrictions here to expose this pod to traffic from outside
+that there is no restrictions to expose this pod to traffic from outside
 the cluster using an Ingress or LoadBalancer - it's just not our focus here)

-Check you Envoy pod:
+Check your Envoy pod:

 ```bash
 $ kubectl get po -n backend -l name=backend-envoy